geomoose/geomoose-website/source/rfc/rfc-8.rst

 7. Feature Locking is not required (Feature Locking is allowed with WFS-T 1.1.0 and 2.0.0).

-8. An "enum"-type property will be required which provides a select dropdown.
-Bonus: The enum data can come from a URL.
+8. For attribute editing, the usual data types will be supported (string, integer, real), as well as an "enum"-type to provide a select dropdown for the user to select specific values.
+Bonus: The enum list can come from a URL.

 Other Considerations
 ^^^^^^^^^^^^^^^^^^^^